summerfieldlab/animals_vehicles/Readme.md

-# Codebase for category learning experiments with abstract features
+# Category learning experiments with abstract features
 This repository contains code for an experimental series on category learning with abstract features.

 ## Experiments